zonca/zonca-blog/_posts/2019-04-20-jetstream_kubernetes_monitoring.md

 see for example this screenshot.
 The credentials are user `admin` and password `admin`.

 ![Screenshot of the Grafana UI](/images/grafana.png)

+From the "Home" page, you can access all the preconfigured dashboards by clicking on the top "Home" button, it will show a searchable list of all available dashboards.

 ## Access the UI from a different machine